You are viewing a story from harrypotterfanfiction.com

 Dezzy sighed to herself, knowing that it was going to be a long morning.

-"Bea, we have to have lessons with her, so there isn't any use yelling about it," Clara said.
+"Bea, we have to have lessons with her, so there isn't any use yelling about it," Clara said, trying to calm their rambunctious sister.

 "You're telling me that you're not even a little frustrated with the fact that she told us we can't do anything right and are serious disappointments?"
 Bea fumed.